Convection roast mode

 Common Symptoms & Causes

-If your Cafe CTS70DM2NS5 wall oven is experiencing issues with convection roast mode, watch for these telltale signs:
+If your Cafe CTS70DM2NS5 wall oven is having trouble with convection roast mode, keep an eye out for these signs:

-These issues are most commonly caused by a failed convection heating element, a faulty temperature sensor, or a worn-out convection fan motor that disrupts proper heat circulation.
+These issues are usually caused by a failed convection heating element, a faulty temperature sensor, or a worn-out convection fan motor that disrupts proper heat circulation.

 Safety First